-The permittee shall initiate the Toxicity Reduction Evaluation (TRE) requirements as specified in Item 5 of this section when any two of three consecutive monthly toxicity tests exhibit significant lethal effects at or below the critical dilution.
-A TRE may also be required due to a demonstration of intermittent lethal and/or sub-lethal effects at or below the critical dilution, or for failure to perform the required retests.
+The permittee shall initiate the Toxicity Reduction Evaluation (TRE) requirements as specified in Item 6 of this section when any two of three consecutive monthly toxicity tests exhibit significant lethal effects at or below the critical dilution.
+A TRE may also be required due to a demonstration of intermittent lethal effects at or below the critical dilution, or for failure to perform the required retests.